dune73/test-4/tutorial-8/README.md

 ### What are we doing?

-*False positives* are annoying for users and operators alike.
-The users are blocked when working with an application and operators have their logs filled and they are no longer able to identify the attackers.
-We are thus reducing the number of *false positives* for a fresh installation of the *OWASP ModSecurity Core Rule Set* and set the anomaly limits to a stricter level step by step.
+We will take a vanilla installation of the *OWASP ModSecurity Core Rule Set* (CRS) troubled by a large number of false positives and tune away the unwelcome alarms, so we get a clearer view on the real attackers.

 ### Why are we doing this?

-A fresh installation of the *Core Rule Set* (CRS) will typically have some false alarms.
+A fresh installation of the CRS will typically have some false alarms.
 In some cases, namely at higher paranoia levels, there can be thousands of them.
-In the last tutorial, we saw a number of approaches for suppressing individual false alarms.
-That looked really hard.
+In the last tutorial, we saw a number of approaches for suppressing individual false alarms with the help of rule exclusions.
 What we're missing is a strategy for coping with false alarms on a scale and this tutorial will show you one.
 It is obvious, reducing the number of false alarms is the prerequisite for lowering the CRS anomaly threshold and this, in turn, is required in order to use *ModSecurity* to actually ward off attackers.
 And only after the false alarms really are disabled, or at least curtailed to a large extent, do we get a clear picture of the real attackers.

+During the tutorial we will also learn to use a handy tool that will assist you with the writing of rule exclusions.

 ### Requirements